Your Horoscope This Week: September 7 To 14

 Libra Sun & Rising:

-The Taurus moon midweek helps you ground those realizations, particularly in the realms of intimacy and shared resources.
+The Taurus moon from Thursday helps you ground those realisations, particularly in the realms of intimacy and shared resources.
 You may decide to restructure how you share time, money, or energy with someone, and though change can feel scary, it ultimately frees you.

 By the weekend, the Gemini moon lightens the mood, bringing opportunities for travel, study, or simply laughter with friends.
 You’ll feel like you can breathe again after an intense stretch.
 What the eclipse exposed now becomes the soil for healthier routines, deeper intimacy, and more meaningful connections.

-The Taurus moon midweek helps you ground those realizations, particularly in the realms of intimacy and shared resources.
+The Taurus moon from Thursday helps you ground those realisations, particularly in the realms of intimacy and shared resources.
 You may decide to restructure how you share time, money, or energy with someone, and though change can feel scary, it ultimately frees you.

 By the weekend, the Gemini moon lightens the mood, bringing opportunities for travel, study, or simply laughter with friends.
 You’ll feel like you can breathe again after an intense stretch.
 What the eclipse exposed now becomes the soil for healthier routines, deeper intimacy, and more meaningful connections.